ScienceComputing/NGSOmics_Programming/README.md

     - Use MACS2 and ChIPQC to [call peaks in the nucleosome-free open region, and perform quality assurance](ATACSeq/CallPeak.Rmd)
     - Or use Genrich to call peaks in the nucleosome-free open region
     - Or use MACS3/MACSr (R wrapper of MACS3) to [call peaks in the nucleosome-free open region](ATACSeq/CallPeak.Rmd)
+    - Use ChIPseeker to annotate peak regions with genomic features
   - [Perform differential and enrichment analysis with peaks](ATACSeq/DifferentialAnalysis.Rmd)
   - [Search and visualize motifs](ATACSeq/Search_Visualize_Motif.Rmd)
   - [Map peaks to motifs](ATACSeq/IdentifyMotif.Rmd)